 Bruising results from trauma to the tissues.
 If this should occur, the resulting bruise due to bleeding can cause the bleeding to travel into the neck area.
 Bruises will undergo color changes after several days.

-Numbness or abnormal sensation about the lip and corners of the mouth may occur.
+Numbness or abnormal sensation above the lip and corners of the mouth may occur.
 Numbness is usually temporary.

 Sutures will dissolve.
 Do not pull on the lip or the mouth area as this might tear the sutures.
 If one should tear or come loose, please contact us.